lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 # ToDo
-- Plug the realtime today's stats, like in the timeline, so that it's interactive.
-- Settings calendars
 - Progress bar above the chart.
-- Make sure to fetch all the days, not just the last 30.
-- Deal with opacities.
-- Add a calendar why not.
-- Writing streak shows progress towards the goal.
-- Auto set the goal when the user creates an account.
-- Days dates should be set as datetime
-- off by 1 error in the chart.
-- what does amt mean?

 - make sure post title isnt empty
 - Add "deadline has passed" warning in settings.
 - Add pretty react number inputs with words placeholder in them.